SahibYar/Effective-Cpp-Summary/chapter-2-constructors-destructors-and-assignment-operators/item-8.md

     }
 }
 ```
-In general, swallowing exception is a bad idea, because it supresses important information — _something failed!_ Sometimes, however, swallowing exceptions is preferable to running the risk of premature program termination or undefined behavior.
+In general, swallowing exception is a bad idea, because it suppresses important information — _something failed!_ Sometimes, however, swallowing exceptions is preferable to running the risk of premature program termination or undefined behavior.
 For this to be a viable option, the program must be able to reliably continue execution even after an error has been encountered and ignored.

 A better strategy is to design `DBConn`’s interface so that its clients have an opportunity to react to problems that may arise.
 #### For example: